top of page

 Q. What is the biggest misconception about Motherhood?

-I guess the biggest misconception about Motherhood is that is it on a scale of extremes, perhaps either extremely undesirable or extremely desirable in many spearing ways.
+A. I guess the biggest misconception about Motherhood is that is it on a scale of extremes, perhaps either extremely undesirable or extremely desirable in many spearing ways.
 Be it, the changes of our bodies, our moods, our energies, our time.

 And everything else that we’ve taught Motherhood could be, and what we lose from becoming one.
 There is no image of a mother that you must portray, nor are there any parts of yourself that you must regain.
 The most valuable and least taught lesson of Motherhood, is the one, that comes with the understanding of Motherhood being an entirely potent transition, and more than anything, it is most important to enter this space with an open heart and a willingness to learn yourself a new.